wanghaisheng/responsive-landing-page-starter/content/blog/en/how-to-make-phone-calls-using-ios-and-react-native.md

 ]
 ```

 Create the gist, then click the "Raw" button to get a URL for your NCCO.
-Keep note of it for the next step.
+Keep note of this URL, which is required in the next step.

 ![ncco raw button](/content/blog/how-to-make-phone-calls-using-ios-and-react-native/gist.png)